- Computational Social Science

 - No submitted applications can be updated by the admissions committee.

 - There are no rolling admissions.

 - Please direct all inquiries to: CornellGRAD@infosci.cornell.edu.

 To apply to the Information Science MPS program, you must complete the online application through the Graduate School.
 No preadmission application is required.
-To complete the online application, you will need the following materials - including letters of recommendation - submitted on or before October 10, 2022 for spring applicants or January 5, 2023 for fall applicants.
+To complete the online application, you will need the following materials - including letters of recommendation - submitted on or before January 5 for fall applicants and October 11 for spring applicants.
 Incomplete applications will not be considered.

 - All Transcripts from current and previous institutions.

 - Two letters of recommendation, which must be received by the appropriate deadline.